ASSERT-KTH/depclean/index.md

 mvn se.kth.depclean:depclean-maven-plugin:1.0.0:depclean
 ```

-Alternatively, you can configure the `pom.xml` file of your Maven project to use Depclean as part of the build:
+Alternatively, you can configure the `pom.xml` file of your Maven project to use DepClean as part of the build:

 ```xml
 <plugin>